Emre-Sari/methodDemosInJava/README.md

 # methodDemosInJava
 ### kendisine parametre olarak gelen sayı kadar 8 karakterli rastgele harflerden oluşan şifreler oluşruran method;
+### Password method consisting of 8-character letters as much as the number that comes as a parameter;
 ```java
 public class createRandomPassword {